tellor-io/TellorDocumentation/docs/MinerSetupNonTechnical.md

     ],
     "dbFile": "/tmp/tellor/tellor_db"
 }

 ```
+** Note that if you do not want to use the GPU miner, simply delete the "gpuConfig" variable

 * Copy and paste the code into the terminal and use the hot keys below to save config.json and the nano command to create loggingConfig.json: